 - Do you understand your attendees and what they want from the event?

 - How big is my budget?
 Could it be better spent in other places?

 - Is there a real benefit to using VR?
 How is it going to add to the event and its attendees?

 To summarise, VR is great for creating immersive experiences.
 It’s a field that’s open for innovation which means that the technology is still very much in its infancy.
 Be sure that if you're going to pursue virtual reality, it's because there's a real benefit to using the technology.
-However, if you want to grow and nurture an online community fast, start off with online events.
+However, if you want to grow and nurture an online community fast, start with online events first.